Home » Selling Maple Products

 Selling Maple Products

-Maple sugar matters in Wisconsin.
+Maple matters in Wisconsin.

 By the numbers:

-- Wisconsin is currently fourth in the nation in maple syrup production.
-In 2023, the state produced 402,000 gallons of maple syrup, and the 2022 crop was valued at $14 million (USDA NASS).
+- Wisconsin is currently fourth in the nation, producing 458,000 gallons of maple syrup in 2024.
+In 2023, the state produced 457,000 gallons of maple syrup, and the 2023 crop was valued at $14.5 million (USDA NASS).

 - Wisconsin has 3.7 million acres of maple forests, and only a small fraction of the trees (<0.5%) are currently being used for maple syrup production.
 As demand for maple syrup continues to grow nationally and internationally, there is great potential for growth in the industry.